Professor Jason Tucker

 I joined the Centre for Professional Legal Studies (CPLS) at Cardiff School of Law & Politics in January 2003, and completed an MA (Legal Practice) later that year.
 I have taught litigation and a range of practitioner skills on both the LPC and BPTC.
-In addition, I am the Director of the Cardiff University Law School Bond Solon Expert Witness Certificate.
-Currently, I am supervising the Mencap-WISE student advice project, which is being delivered in partnership with Mencap Cymru as part of the School’s clinical legal education programme.
+In addition, I was Director of the Cardiff University Bond Solon Expert Witness Certificate between 2005 and 2017.
+Latterly, I have specialised in clinical legal education provision, acting as the academic supervisor of the Mencap-WISE student advice project, delivered in partnership with Mencap Cymru, from 2014-2020.

 I have undertaken various research projects for the CPLS, and was a member of the project teams which conducted the Quality Assurance for Advocates pilot, and the Alternative Commissioning of Expert Evidence Pilot (both for the Legal Aid Agency).
 In addition, I was co-author (with Professor Luke Clements and Dr Julie Doughty), of ‘Child Law for Social Workers in Wales’ (Care Council for Wales).
 I also regularly deliver conference papers relating to my key interests, including expert evidence and clinical legal education/employability skills.